saltandpurple/eks-tooling-demo/README.md

 	kubectl port-forward service/nginx -n nginx 8080:80 	# Create local port-forwarding to a service - Port specification is local:remote curl localhost:8080					# If this requires an explanation, you're wrong here.

+### You're going to use port-forwardings a LOT when debugging.

 ### Deleting objects